Professional landscaper meeting Florida landscaping license requirements for lawn care services.

 b.
 Pest Control

-If you plan to apply restricted-use herbicides or pesticides as part of your landscaping services, Florida law requires proper certification.
+If you plan to apply restricted-use herbicides or pesticides as part of your landscaping services, Florida law requires proper certification and a lawn care license Florida.

 You’ll need a Commercial Landscape Maintenance application license from the Florida Department of Agriculture and Consumer Services.
-This is applicable only after you’ve passed several relevant tests.
+This is applicable only after you’ve passed several relevant tests and meets the criteria for a Florida contractor license.

 i.
 Commercial Applicator License